wombleton/gitlaw-nz/acts/A/Animal Products Act 1999.md

     (2) In proceedings for an offence against this section it is not necessary for the prosecution to show that the defendant intended to commit the offence.

-    (3) A person who commits an offence against this section for which no other penalty is specified is liable on summary conviction---
+    (3) A person who commits an offence against this section for which no other penalty is specified is liable on conviction---

     *   (a) in the case of a body corporate, to a fine not exceeding $100,000:

     *   (b) in the case of an individual, to a fine not exceeding $20,000\.

+    Section 135(3): amended, on 1 July 2013, by [section 413][383] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 136 Defence for persons charged with breach of duty or failure to comply